 The client list appears. - Note the value of the client secret for later use.
 This value will not be shown again later on the UI for security reasons.

-Deploying the Cequence API proxy
+Deploying the Cequence API Proxy

 - Go to the Runtime Manager.